eyas-ranjous/sort-algorithms-js/README.md

 ```

 ## Collaboration
 If you have some ideas to improve the implemented algorithms or add new ones, feel free to fork the repo to your github and push your code.
-It just has to be consistent with the existing code structure and style, and deliver tested and documented solution.
+It just has to be consistent with the existing code structure and style, as weel as tests and README.
 Once done, please open a PR from development branch.
 Thanks 🌠

 ### License
 The MIT License.
 Full License is [here](https://github.com/eyas-ranjous/sort-algorithms-js/blob/master/LICENSE)